ayushsingh2019/ayushsingh2019/README.md

 ### I am Ayush Singh

-- 🔭 I’m currently studying in VIT(Vellore Institute of Technology), Vellore
+- 🔭 currently studying in VIT(Vellore Institute of Technology), Vellore
-- 🌱 I’m currently in my 4th year
+- 🌱 in my 4th year
 - 📫 Contact me on...